-Explanation of the HODL meme phenomenon may lie in the military history.
+Explanation of the HODL meme phenomenon may lie in military history.

 Contrary to what Hollywood may have us believe, pre-gunpowder battles were surprisingly bloodless.
-In fact, battles looked more like two masses of people trying to push each other back with relatively few people getting killed.
+Battles looked like two masses trying to push each other back, with relatively few people getting killed.

 Until one side started running away.

-If you were a soldier watching a mass of enemy charging to your lines, you had a very important choice to make: do I hold or do I run?
+If you were a soldier watching a mass of enemy charging at your lines, you had a very important choice: do I hold or run?

 That is not an easy choice.
 Both can mean life or death.
 It depends on how your comrades are going to behave.

-If the line breaks and you are the first one to run, you have a better chance of staying alive.
+If the line breaks and you are the first to run, you can stay alive better.

 If it holds and you run, you will likely be executed.

 That is not an easy choice.
 Your life depends on it.
 There is no clear answer.
 And you have to choose RIGHT NOW.